1010sachin/multithreaded-file-server/README.md

 ### Monitoring

-As stated earlier, this application also records run time metrics and provided them on a prometheus compatible endpoint.
+As stated earlier, this application also records run time metrics and provide them on a prometheus compatible endpoint.
 In order to view the metrics go to the link http://localhost:8090/metrics.

 An example of the metrics collected: